aimlabs/aimlabs-js-starter/README.md

-# aimlabs-js-starter
+# AIMLABS JavaScript Starter
-AIMLABS JavaScript starter project
+This project is a boilerplate template for any javascript project at aimlabs.